-Smart Click is one of the exciting features of the device as the user can customize how their Vivo V9 will respond when they long-press the volume down button.
-The device gives a choice between turning the flashlight on or off, record audio, open camera, open Facebook and the option to enable any other mobile app.
+Smart Click is one of the exciting features of the device as the user can customize how their Vivo V9 will respond when they long press the volume down button.
+The device gives a choice between turning the flashlight on or off, recording audio, opening the camera, opening Facebook, and the option to enable any other mobile app.

 Smart motion is not a new feature in smartphones, but it is still quite a fantastic thing to have on a device.
 With Air Operation, the users can wave their palm across the device to wake Vivo V9 or even unlock it if it is not password protected.

-Raise to wake up feature is quite handy if you are using Face Unlock as the users won’t have to click the power button every time they want to use the device, they can only raise the device to their face level and voila, the screen is unlocked.
+The raise to wake up feature is quite handy if you are using Face Unlock as the users won’t have to click the power button every time they want to use the device, they can only raise the device to their face level, and voila, the screen is unlocked.